bwanab/midi-mono-player/README.md

 1. The inputs must have metadata defined.
 2. The gate parameter for envelope should be 1.
 3. "note" and "amp" parameters should be given.

+Other things that make sense, if using the inst with a wind controller that generates breath-control events are:

+1. volume attack should be very low
+2. volume decay should be low
+3. volume sustain should be higher
+4. volume release should be very low

+These are all sensible since one is using breath control to adjust these parameters on the fly.
+Note that this doesn't imply anything about adsr on effects even though one might consider controlling them with breath also.

 ## Usage